chronicleworks/chronicle/docs/domain_modelling.md

 ## Reference domain - Medical evidence

-This is a toy model of some aspects of evidence based medicine, from an initial `Question` - the area and scope that the organization wishes to research and make guidance on to revisions of a published `Guidance` document.
+This is a toy model of some aspects of evidence-based medicine, from an initial `Question` - the area and scope that the organization wishes to research and make guidance on - to revisions of a published `Guidance` document.
 The system is currently handled by a content management system that has identities for documents and users, and we will use Chronicle to add provenance capabilities.